blt950/vPilot-Pushover/README.md

 ### [Pushover]
 `UserKey` = Your Pushover user key.
 You can find this on the [Pushover dashboard](https://pushover.net/)\
 `ApiKey` = Your Pushover API key.
-You need to [create this youself in Pushover](https://pushover.net/apps/build)
+You need to [create this youself in Pushover](https://pushover.net/apps/build) `Device` = The device name to send the notifications to.
+If you leave this blank, it will send to all devices.
+If you want to specifify multiple devices, separate them with a comma, e.g. `iphone,nexus5`

 ### [Hoppie]
 `Enabled` = Whether or not to relay Hoppie messages to Pushover.
 Set to `true` or `false`\